-For most, finding the right help for alcohol or drug issues in Llanelli, is confusing and difficult.
+Do you or a loved one need addiction treatment for alcohol or drugs?
 Many aren't aware of the right questions to ask, and how to compare more than one centre.

 When you or a loved one are finally ready for help, it can be tempting to pick up the phone and sign up for the first rehab clinic you can find.
-But use your needs, and past experience, first and foremost, as your guide to what treatment will work best.
+But spending just a little time getting clear on what you truly need, can save a costly mistake.

 - Have you been detoxed before?
-(Be honest).
+Think about this carefully.